 Airports are places of heightened emotion, be it anticipation, excitement, joy relief, grief, stress or despair.
 As the beginning or end point for many, airports often mark an achievement or moment in life that is big.
 Honeymoons, gap year adventures, travelling interstate for a funeral, heading oversees to meet distant relatives... airports connect people to big places and really big moments.

-When it is averaged out, that equates to around 22,000 people each day in 2020 experiencing heightened emotion and a flood of adrenaline and cortisol.
+More than 20 million passengers travel through Brisbane Airport every year.
+That's around 60,000 people each day.
+That is over 60,000 people experiencing heightened emotion and a flood of adrenaline and cortisol.
 Amidst the hustle of check-in, bag drop, security screening and getting the right gate, it is inevitable that a few valuable items sometimes accidentally get left behind.

 What becomes of these misplaced, forgotten possessions?

 From inflatable pools, surfboards, tyres and rice cookers through to laptops, cameras, jewellery and mobile phones, you can find just about everything within the lost property rooms!
 Literally.
-Don't believe me?
-What if I were to tell you that a prosthetic leg was recently handed in to the Domestic Terminal's Visitor Information Centre?
+Don't believe us?
+What if we were to tell you that a prosthetic leg was once handed in to the Domestic Terminal's Visitor Information Centre?
 It happened.

 Lost and found

-In pre-COVID times, reuniting lost items with owners from around the world would be a daily challenge for our Airport Ambassadors - a team of 170 volunteers who roam the Domestic and International Terminals during peak periods to provide invaluable assistance to passengers and visitors.
+Reuniting lost items with owners from around the world is a daily challenge for our Airport Ambassadors—a team of 165+ volunteers who roam the Domestic and International Terminals during peak periods to provide invaluable assistance to passengers and visitors.

 "Nothing surprises us anymore!
 We've had baby birds, lost toddlers, odd shoes, cremated remains, expensive suits and designer dresses all handed in."